 The college is committed to providing reasonable accommodations, including core services, to qualified students with disabilities.
-TDD services are available in Human Resources.
+Telecommunications Device for the Deaf (TDD) services are available in Human Resources.

 Appropriate adjustment and reasonable accommodations will be provided to qualified students with disabilities for recruitment, the application process, enrollment, registration, financial aid, course/module work, counseling, programs and services.
 A request for accommodations must be made and medical documentation of disability is required.